-Description: This function should read the data in the file denoted

-by path into buf, starting at offset.
+Description: This function should read the data in the file denoted by path into buf, starting at offset.

 UNIX man -s 2 read

 Equivalent:

 Return size read on success

 values: -EISDIR if the path is a directory

-cs1550\unlink This function should not be modified. cs1550\truncate This function should not be modified.
+cs1550_unlink This function should not be modified. cs1550_truncate This function should not be modified. cs1550_open This function should not be modified, the other functions are called.

-cs1550\open This function should not be modified, as you get the full path every time any of the other functions are called.

-cs1550\flush This function should not be modified.
+This function should not be modified, as you get the full path every time any of cs1550_flush This function should not be modified. cs1550_init This function includes code that is run the .disk file, initializing a new .disk file)